algo26-matthias/idna-convert/UPGRADING.md

 | `convertEmailAddress()` |  To convert email addresses         |
 | `convertUrl()`          |  To convert the host name of an URL |

 There's no "strict mode" anymore, this is achieved by the separate methods above.
-The IDN version is stated when instantiating the class, no more setting during runtime.
+The IDN version is selected when instantiating the class, no more setting during runtime.
 Also the encoding (for the Unicode side of things) is now **always UTF-8**.
 Use `TransCodeUnicode` or `EncodingHelper` for converting to and from various encodings to UTF-8.

 All actual sub classes like that for NamePrep and the actual Punycode transformation are put in their own namespaces under `Algo26\IdnaConvert`, e.g. `Algo26\IdnaConvert\NamePrep`.